 The series features Grade One races that pit the fastest thoroughbreds against one another.
-Horses may earn the right to run in the Breeders Cup by winning various qualifying events prior to the big race.
-The Breeders Cup Turf Sprint is the shortest of the runs at 5.5 furlongs while the Breeders Cup Longines Turf is the longest at a mile and a half.
-The Breeders Cup Classic is the richest of all the races with a purse of $5,000,000 while the minimum purse for a Breeders Cup event is $1,000,000.
-The total purse for 2015 is a minimum of $24.5 million.
+Horses may earn the right to run in the Breeders’ Cup by winning various qualifying events prior to the big race.
+The Breeders’ Cup Turf Sprint is the shortest of the runs at 5.5 furlongs while the Breeders’ Cup Longines Turf is the longest at a mile and a half.
+The Breeders’ Cup Classic is the richest of all the races with a purse of $6 million while the minimum purse for a Breeders’ Cup event is $1 million.
+The total purse for 2017 is $26.5 million.

-After hosting the Breeders Cup from 2012 to 2014, Santa Anita Park yields hosting duties to Keeneland for 2015, before returning to Santa Anita Park again in 2016 and landing at the Del Mar Thoroughbred Club in 2017.
+After hosting the Breeders’ Cup from 2012 to 2014, Santa Anita Park passed hosting duties to Keeneland for 2015.
+The races before returned to Santa Anita Park in 2016 and will shift to the Del Mar Thoroughbred Club in 2017.

 The Breeders’ Cup races offer horse wagering enthusiasts some of the best opportunities to parley their knowledge of the field into victory.
 A variety of online racebooks provide bettors with the ability to wager on all the races, adding even more excitement to this highly anticipated event.
 When shopping around for the best racebook to place a bet with, make sure to compare their promotions.
 Bonus bets, betting rebates and wagering events differ between services, including vital details such as rollover and rebate rules.
 The best racebooks help players get the most out of their wagering dollar.

 Breeders’ Cup Winners